parmarjh/AI-Concard-scaner/README.md

-# AI Visiting Card Scanner
+# AI Visiting Contact Card Scanner

 An AI-powered business card management tool that extracts contact information from card images and organizes it into a digital contact book.